 Face masks are mandatory

-Coronavirus testing before inpatient stays
+Coronavirus testing before inpatient stays and endoscopy

 Patients who are scheduled for an inpatient stay in the hospital will be contacted in advance by phone, as a PCR test (using a nasal/throat swab) will be required before you come into the hospital.
 If the test is negative, you can be admitted as planned for your inpatient stay.
 If the test is positive, i.e. there is evidence of the virus, we will contact you to discuss what should happen next.